syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/Customize-Appearance.md

 ---
 layout: post
 title: Customize-Appearance in Windows Forms GridControl | Syncfusion
-description: Learn here all about customize appearance support of Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about customize appearance support of Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug